Gary Russell Libby: Career

-At Stetson University, DeLand, Florida, Libby developed the curriculum for a number of upper-division interdisciplinary courses for a new major in the arts and humanities.
-He also worked with Fred Messersmith AWS, chairman of the Department of Art, in developing a series of exhibitions that explored the careers of artists from the United States and abroad who painted in Florida from post-Civil War to World War I. While at Stetson, Libby published a number of articles in academic journals, including the Italian Quarterly and Paideuma.
+At Stetson University, DeLand, Florida, Libby developed the curriculum for several upper-division interdisciplinary courses for a new major in the arts and humanities.
+He also worked with Fred Messersmith, AWS, chairman of the Department of Art, in developing a series of exhibitions that explored the careers of artists from the United States and abroad who painted in Florida from post-Civil War to World War I. While at Stetson, Libby published several articles in academic journals, including the Italian Quarterly and Paideuma.

 He also began his study of Cuban historic artists in the Fulgencio Batista Collection of Cuban art housed at the Cuban Foundation Museum, Museum of Arts and Sciences, Daytona Beach, Florida.
 Libby’s "Artistic Taste in Pre-Castro Cuba" was one of the lead papers presented at the Southeastern Museum Conference, Charleston, South Carolina, 1975.
 That paper became the foundation of two books Libby authored.
-(Two Centuries of Cuban Art: 1759-1959, a softcover bi-lingual catalog, published by the Ringling Museum of Art, with essays interpreting works of art from the Batista Collection exhibition, 1980.
-Libby curated the exhibition at the John and Mable Ringling Museum of Art, Sarasota, Florida, with additional works from the Museum of Modern Art, New York; The Solomon R. Guggenheim Museum, New York, and the Museum of Modern Art of Latin America, Washington, DC.
+(Two Centuries of Cuban Art: 1759-1959, a softcover bilingual catalog, published by the Ringling Museum of Art, with essays interpreting works of art from the Batista Collection exhibition, 1980.
+Libby curated the exhibition at the John and Mable Ringling Museum of Art, Sarasota, Florida, with additional works from the Museum of Modern Art, New York; The Solomon R. Guggenheim Museum, New York; and the Museum of Modern Art of Latin America, Washington, DC.
 Cuba-A History in Art, University Press of Florida, 1997, revised edition 2015.)

 At Stetson University, Libby served as Secretary of the Faculty Senate and acting University Art Archivist.
-In 1975, he was elected as a Trustee at the Museum of Arts and Sciences, Daytona Beach, Florida, and became a Charter Member of the International Society of Fine Art Appraisers, Ltd.
+In 1975, he was elected as a Trustee at the Museum of Arts and Sciences, Daytona Beach, Florida.
+He became a Charter Member of the International Society of Fine Art Appraisers, Ltd.

-In 1977, Libby was hired as the Executive Director of the Museum of Arts and Sciences which became accredited by the American Alliance of Museums and a Smithsonian Affiliate under Libby’s leadership.
+In 1977, Libby was hired as the Executive Director of the Museum of Arts and Sciences, which became accredited by the American Alliance of Museums and a Smithsonian Affiliate under Libby’s leadership.
 The museum grew from one location of 7,000 sq. ft. to 120,000 sq. ft. with three different locations.
-Libby was also selected for and completed one of the first classes of the Smithsonian Institution’s Museum Leadership and Management Certification Program directed by Jane Glaser.
+Libby was also selected for and completed one of the first classes of the Smithsonian Institution’s Museum Leadership and Management Certification Program, directed by Jane Glaser.
 At the museum, Libby organized and led the first international museum travel program in Florida.
 This annual program introduced cultural treasures in Mexico, Central America, South America, Europe, Scandinavia, North and Equatorial Africa, the Middle East, Asia and Australia to thousands of central Floridians who attended these interpreted educational and cultural expeditions.
-At his 2002 retirement, the trustees of the Museum of Arts and Sciences named Libby as the first Director Emeritus and named the Lobby of the Museum the "Gary R. Libby Entry Court."
-A trustee-led community-wide effort also raised nearly one million dollars to endow the Gary R. Libby Curator of Art position at the Museum of Arts and Sciences.
+At his 2002 retirement, the trustees of the Museum of Arts and Sciences named Libby the first Director Emeritus and the Lobby of the Museum the "Gary R. Libby Entry Court."
+A trustee-led community-wide effort also raised nearly one million dollars to endow the Gary R. Libby Curator of Art position at the Museum of Art and Sciences.